Mastercard/terraform-provider-restapi/README.md

 - `create_returns_object` (boolean, optional): Set this when the API returns the object created only on creation operations (`POST`).
 This is used by the provider to refresh internal data structures.
 This can also be set with the environment variable `REST_API_CRO`.
 - `xssi_prefix` (boolean, optional): Trim the xssi prefix from response string, if present, before parsing.
 This can also be set with the environment variable `REST_API_XSSI_PREFIX`.
 - `rate_limit` (float, optional): Set this to limit the number of requests per second made to the API.
+- `cert_file` (string, optional): When set with the `key_file` parameter, the provider will load a client certificate for mTLS authentication.
+- `key_file` (string, optional): When set with the `cert_file` parameter, the provider will load a client certificate for mTLS authentication.
+Note that this mechanism simply delegates to golang's tls.LoadX509KeyPair which does not support passphrase protected private keys.
+The most robust security protections available to the key_file are simple file system permissions.
 - `debug` (boolean, optional): Enabling this will cause lots of debug information to be printed to STDOUT by the API client.
 This can be gathered by setting `TF_LOG=1` environment variable.
 This can also be set with the environment variable `REST_API_DEBUG`.

 &nbsp;